Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 27. LEGO Story Builder Printable for Play and Writing

-Sometimes it can be hard to get kids to write stories on their own.
+Sometimes, it can be hard to get kids to write stories on their own.
 There are so many possibilities that it can feel overwhelming.

 28. Finding Perimeter and Area with this LEGO Learning Activity

-This is such a great way to help kids figure out math concepts like the difference between perimeters and area.
+This is a great way to help kids figure out math concepts like the difference between perimeters and area.
 It just involves LEGO pieces/plates and these LEGO math worksheets.
 It’s perfect for kids who need a visual.

 29. DUPLO Counting Mats for Preschoolers